sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 Docker Compose configures this by creating a [Docker Network](https://docs.docker.com/network/).

-If we were using the `docker` command line tool we would define this with the `--network` option , but we'd also need to run `docker network create` first.
+If we were using the `docker` command line tool we would define this with the `--network` option, but we'd also need to run `docker network create` first.

 We can then connect to our database from our application by using `database` as a hostname, which is the name of the service as defined in our `docker-compose.yml` configuration.